screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 CR = {Connection Record} record
   Aassoc:AR; {association record defined in Section 6.3}

   AmaxPktSize, {max packet size for this
      association, set from global state when the CR is created.}

-  AΔtexp, {parameter set from global state to be used to compute the initial value of the packet Plifetime field, placed in the packet PAtexp fields, and used to derive the value for Stimer.
-A given implementation chooses AAtexp to create an appropriate Δt. Δt is the sum. Δt=R+MPL+A, where
+  AΔtexp, {parameter set from global state to be used to compute the initial value of the packet Plifetime field, placed in the packet PΔtexp fields, and used to derive the value for Stimer.
+A given implementation chooses AΔtexp to create an appropriate Δt. Δt is the sum. Δt=R+MPL+A, where

     R = time sender normally expects to keep retransmiting (this time would usually be n average-round trip times).

     MPL = an estimate of worst case acceptable network-travel-time.
 It should be a value assuming queuing and processing in the longest expected chain of intermediate store and forward nodes.

     A = Maximum expected time until the receiver will Ack an SN.
 The value is a function of receiver's implementation or some reasonable worst case estimate such as a few seconds.
 A